Sabbatical and Research Leave 22-23 (Michaelmas, Lent and Easter Terms)

 Biography

-Adam Branch is Professor in International Politics at the University of Cambridge.
-He is also the Director of the Philomathia Africa Programme as well as a Fellow of Trinity Hall.
+Adam Branch is Professor of International Politics at the University of Cambridge and was Director of the Centre of African Studies from 2017-2022.
 He received his PhD in political science from Columbia University and his BA from Harvard University.
 Prior to joining Cambridge, he was senior research fellow at the Makerere Institute of Social Research in Kampala.
-He is a member of the Vice Chancellor’s Advisory Group on the Legacies of Enslavement at Cambridge and is a series editor for African Arguments (Zed Books).
+He is author of Displacing Human Rights: War and Intervention in Northern Uganda and Africa Uprising: Popular Protest and Political Change.
+His current research focuses on the politics of climate change and on the political ecology of wood energy in East Africa.

 Research

 Adam’s research focuses on international politics, specifically around questions of political violence, intervention, and justice, with a regional focus on East Africa.
 His current agenda explores the politics of global climate change and climate justice, specifically through the lens of the political ecology of charcoal as a key energy source, driver of deforestation, and object of adaptation and mitigation interventions.
 He has worked extensively on the politics of human rights intervention, peacebuilding, and the International Criminal Court, in particular in Uganda, which culminated in his first book, Displacing Human Rights: War and Intervention in Northern Uganda (Oxford University Press, 2011).
 He has also written on popular protest and social movements in his second book, Africa Uprising: Popular Protest and Political Change (Zed Books, 2015, co-authored with Zachariah Mampilly).
-Finally, he is interested in debates around the politics of knowledge production on Africa and possibilities for the decolonization of African Studies.
 His research has been funded by the AHRC, ESRC, GCRF, and the British Academy.

 Publications